The anonymization problem in social networks: Introduction

 \section{Introduction}

-The field of social network analysis, also known as network science, studies interactions between people for various applications and downstream tasks, including modeling disease spread~\cite{azizi2020epidemics}, maximizing influence spread~\cite{chen2009efficient}, spotting anomalies~\cite{akoglu2010oddball} and finding communities~\cite{leskovec2010empirical, traag2019louvain}.
+In social network analysis, also known as network science, interactions between people are often the object of study for various applications and downstream tasks, including influence maximization~\cite{chen2009efficient} and understanding epidemic spread~\cite{barabasi2016network}.
 To conduct such research, it is desirable to have large real-world networks of people that are as realistic as possible.
-However, various studies found that people can still be identified in these networks using structural information, even after removing unique identifiers, i.e., pseudonymization~\cite{backstrom2007wherefore, romanini2021privacy, dejong2023effect}.
-As a result, sharing or publishing such networks can lead to a breach in the privacy of the people represented.
+However, the identity of individuals in these networks can be revealed based on structural network information, even after removing unique identifiers, i.e., after pseudonymization~\cite{dejong2023effect,romanini2021privacy}.
+As a result, sharing or publishing social network data can lead to a breach in the privacy of the people represented.
+To solve this problem, sometimes also referred to as identity anonymization~\cite{lu2012fast}, various works introduced methods to share or publish networks in a privacy aware manner, including clustering~\cite{campan2008data}, differential privacy~\cite{jiang2021applications} and $k$-anonymity~\cite{hay2008resisting,liu2008towards}.
+Each of these approaches anonymizes the data in a different way.
+In this work, we focus on $k$-anonymity methods, which, contrary to approaches mentioned above, allow the creation of an altered anonymized version of the original full network dataset, retaining all individuals.